fscohier/fscohier/README.md

 Currently playing with Python and SQL in order to explore the world of Data Analytics and Automation.

-If you're looking for a Junior in your team, feel free to reach out to me on LinkedIn! 🦖
+If you're looking for a Junior in your team, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/fscohier/)!

 <!--
 **fscohier/fscohier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.